-Pursuant to the terms of the Stock Plan, during the year ended December 31, 2015, the Company issued an aggregate of 1,505,000 options to its employees, directors and officers, with a weighted average grant date fair value of \$0.49 per option.
-These option grants had a ten-year term and an exercise price of \$0.56 per share, as determined by the Company's Board of Directors, and no intrinsic value at the date of grant.
-Of the 1,505,000 options granted, 100,000 options vest within one year, and the remaining vest over 4 years.
-The unvested shares are subject to repurchase by the Company at the lower of (i) the exercise price or (ii) the fair market value per share at the time of the optionee's cessation of service.
-Also during the year ended December 31, 2015, an aggregate of 900,000 options issued to its employees, directors and officers were forfeited, leaving an aggregate of 6,573,324 options remained outstanding.
+Pursuant to the terms of the Stock Plan, during the year ended December 31, 2016, the Company issued an aggregate of 1,710,000 options to its employees, directors and officers, with a weighted average grant date fair value of \$0.46 per option.

-During the year ended December 31, 2016, the Company issued an aggregate of 1,710,000 options to its employees, directors and officers, with a weighted average grant date fair value of \$0.46 per option.
 These option grants had a ten-year term and exercise prices range from \$0.29 to \$0.66 per share, as determined by the Company's Board of Directors, and no intrinsic value at the date of grant.
 Of the 1,710,000 options granted, 110,000 options vest within one year, and the remaining vest over 4 years.
 The unvested shares are subject to repurchase by the Company at the lower of (i) the exercise price or (ii) the fair market value per share at the time of the optionee's cessation of service.
-Also during the year ended December 31, 2016, an aggregate of 1,271,324 options issued to its employees, directors and officers were forfeited, leaving an aggregate of 7,012,000 options outstanding.
+Also, during the year ended December 31, 2016, an aggregate of 1,271,324 options issued to its employees, directors and officers were forfeited, leaving an aggregate of 7,012,000 options outstanding.

+During the year ended December 31, 2017, the Company issued an aggregate of 2,360,000 options to its employees, directors and officers, with a weighted average grant date fair value of \$0.14 per option.
+These option grants had a ten-year term and exercise prices range from \$0.20 to \$0.23 per share, as determined by the Company's Board of Directors, and no intrinsic value at the date of grant.
+Of the 1,710,000 options granted, 150,000 options vest within one year, and the remaining vest over 4 years.
+The unvested shares are subject to repurchase by the Company at the lower of (i) the exercise price or (ii) the fair market value per share at the time of the optionee's cessation of service.
+Also, during the year ended December 31, 2017, an aggregate of 613,000 options issued to its employees, directors and officers were forfeited, leaving an aggregate of 8,759,000 options outstanding.

-The Company recognized an expense for these option awards of approximately \$550,000 and \$560,000 for the years ended December 31, 2016 and 2015, respectively, within general and administrative expenses in the Consolidated Statements of Operations.
+The Company recognized an expense for these option awards of approximately \$508,000 and \$550,000 for the years ended December 31, 2017 and 2016, respectively, within general and administrative expenses in the Consolidated Statements of Operations.